bgachara/bgachara.github.io/posts/rust_ref.md

 ## Importing Items

 - With the *use* keyword we can import any module or contained item into the current scope, followed by the path to the item we wish to import.
-- Items to be imported must be desclared public *pub*, all items are private by default.
+Items to be imported must be declared public *pub*, all items are private by default.

 ```rust